curioushiva/Obys-Agency/README.md

 ## ✨ Features

-- **Smooth Scroll Experience**: Enhanced with Locomotive Scroll for fluid transitions
+- **Smooth Scroll Experience** — Enhanced with Locomotive Scroll for fluid transitions
-- **Stunning Visuals on Scroll**: ScrollTrigger-powered animations for engaging effects
+- **Stunning Visuals on Scroll** — ScrollTrigger-powered animations for engaging effects
-- **Subtle Interactions**: GSAP-driven micro-interactions throughout the site
+- **Subtle Interactions** — GSAP-driven micro-interactions throughout the site
-- **Creative Layout**: Designed with attention to typography, spacing, and visual rhythm
+- **Creative Layout** — Designed with attention to typography, spacing, and visual rhythm
-- **Lightweight & Responsive**: Optimized for all screen sizes with great performance
+- **Lightweight & Responsive** — Optimized for all screen sizes with great performance

 ---